-Auto Nego:
+Auto Negotiation:

 Displays the exchange mode of Ethernet MAC.
-There are two modes supported in the switch; Auto-negotiation mode Enabled and forced mode Disabled.
-When in Enabled mode, this function will be automatically negotiated by the hardware itself and exchange the capability of speed and duplex mode.
+There are two modes supported in the switch.
+They are auto-negotiation mode "Enabled" and forced mode "Disabled".
+When in "Enabled" mode, this function will be automatically negotiated by the hardware itself and exchange the capability of speed and duplex mode.
 The best communication mode will be used.
-When in Disabled mode, both parties must have the same setting of speed and duplex, otherwise, there will be no link.
-In this case, the link result is Down.
+When in "Disabled" mode, both parties must have the same setting of speed and duplex, otherwise, there will be no link.
+In this case, the link result is "Down".